KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 - |image202| to define the cross navigation;
 - |image203| to configure buttons visibility.

 Refer to Section *Functionalities* to recall the action of the different drills.
 To select between them will affect the navigation of the OLAP outputs by users.
 Instead the scenario is used to allow the end-user to edit or not the records contained in the OLAP table.
 The user is first asked to select the cube in order to get the measures that the admin lets the end-user the permission to edit and modify.
-Referring to :numref:`wizconfigscena`, an admin user must simply check the measures using the wizard.
+Referring to to the following figure, an admin user must simply check the measures using the wizard.
 At the bottom of the page there is also the possibility to add a parameter that can be used by the end-user when editing the measure, for example if one has a frequent multiplication factor that changes accordingly to the user’s needs, the end-user can use that factor to edit measures and ask the admin to update it periodically.

 .. _wizconfigscena:
 .. figure:: media/image20607.png